swangnice/ese650_final/README.md

 # ESE650_Final

 This repository aggregates several upstream robotics libraries (in `vendors/`) alongside our own customized forks (in `forked/`).
 We won’t include all the detailed modifications for each model during training here, since there's not enough space when uploading code to Gradescope.
-Instead, we’ll reference the original codebase, and the specific details can be found in the report.
+Instead, we reference the original codebase, and the specific details can be found in the report.

 ## Repository Layout